Kléberson: Beşiktaş

 On 6 August 2005, Kléberson signed for Turkish club Beşiktaş for €2.95 million.
-He signed a three-year deal, with the option of a further 12 months.
+He signed a three-year deal, with the option of a further 12 months, and said that compatriot Aílton had persuaded him to move.

 Kléberson unilaterally terminated the contract after claiming the club failed to pay his wages on time.

 Flamengo

 Kléberson signed with Flamengo on 27 September 2007 as a free agent, but he was unable to play for the club until February 2008, due to problems related to his resignation from Beşiktaş.
 On 10 August 2007 (announced on 27 August), the FIFA Dispute Resolution Chamber passed a decision that Kléberson had to pay Beşiktaş €3.18 million as for the compensation of breach of contract. and Besiktas had to pay US$461,112 as outstanding wage.
 Furthermore, Kléberson was suspended for four months (retroactively from 27 September 2007) Kléberson and the club later agreed to reduce the compensation from €3.18 million to €1 million.

 Kléberson's first matches for his new club were on the reserves team in several matches of the Rio State League.
 His climb to the first team started slowly as he began to play consistently in the Copa Libertadores.
 Kléberson earned an important spot in the midfield after the transfers of Renato Augusto and Marcinho.

 After returning to the first team, Kléberson's good spell in 2009 was interrupted on 12 August, in a friendly match against Estonia, where he suffered a foul and fell, causing him a dislocated shoulder.
 Kléberson had surgery and was expected to miss the rest of the year.
 He managed to recover quickly being able to return on 22 November in a 0–0 draw against Goiás and also playing in the 2–1 win over Grêmio and winning the 2009 Brazilian Série A, the second in his career.

 In the 2010 pre-season, Palmeiras speculated the possibility of involving Kléberson in a trade for Vágner Love, but Flamengo refused to accept the idea.